History of early modern period domes: Duchy of Milan

+The dome of San Sisto in Piacenza (1499–1514) is circular and includes pendentives with circular medallions.
+Alessio Tramello added the five-domed Chapel of the Virgin Mary to the western transept between 1505 and 1513, possibly inspired by the chapel at Santa Maria presso San Satiro.

 Milan, between 1550 and 1650, initiated construction of domes for many important churches.
 Domes in the Lombard region were traditionally hidden externally by lantern towers called timburios, a technique dating from late Antiquity whose structural behavior was well known, but this began to change starting in the 1560s.
 Domes exposed externally, or "extradoxed", were proposed by architect Pellegrino Tibaldi for the church of church of San Fedele (1568–69), the church of San Sebastiano (1578-86), and the Sanctuary of Caravaggio (1571).
 However, the planned extradoxed dome of San Sebastiano had a timburio added and many domes continued to be planned with timburios from the outset.
 Examples include the Trivulzio chapel in the church of San Nazaro in Brolo (1547), and the churches of Santa Maria delle Grazie, Santa Maria presso San Celso (started in 1497), Santa Maria della Passione (1549-1550), and San Vittore al Corpo (1568-1573).
 The use of drums beneath domes began in Milan following the trend in Rome and central Italy.
 They improved lighting for domes but also introduced additional structural problems.
+The dome of San Vittore al Corpo, like that of Santa Maria Assunta in Genoa, was designed by Galeazzo Alessi as a circular plan dome with double pilasters on the drum but, unlike the Genoa dome, it uses a timburio to cover the outer surface and help restrain thrust.